Asymptotic behavior of Kawahara equation with memory effect: Introduction

 \begin{remarks} Let us point out some important comments: \begin{itemize}

-\item[$\bullet$] Considering $\beta=0$ and $a=0$, the first and third authors in \cite{cajesus} showed the stabilization property for \eqref{sis1} using the compactness-uniqueness argument.
-Since they removed the drift term $a\partial_{x}u$, the critical lengths phenomena did not appear.
+\item[$\bullet$] Considering $\nu_2=0$ and $\alpha=0$, the authors in \cite{cajesus} showed the stabilization property for \eqref{sis1} using the compactness-uniqueness argument.
+Since they removed the drift term $\alpha\partial_{x}\omega$, the critical lengths phenomena did not appear.

 \item[$\bullet$] The main concern of this work is to deal with the feedback law of memory type as in \eqref{fdl}.
-The memory kernel gives an extra difficulty since we need to control this term to ensure well-posedness and stabilization results.
+In fact, one needs to control this term to ensure well-posedness and stabilization results.